coleifer/sophy/README.md

 # various data and metadata for our databases.
 env = Sophia('/path/to/store/data')

-# We'll define a very simple schema consisting of a single binary value for the
+# We'll define a very simple schema consisting of a single utf-8 string for the
-# key, and a single binary value for the associated value.
+# key, and a single utf-8 string for the associated value.
 schema = Schema(key_parts=[StringIndex('key')],
                 value_parts=[StringIndex('value')])